ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 A financial plan is an easy but, same time, comprehensive concept.
 Definition of this thing merits a separate post or even a book.
 But this post, for simplicity and the purpose of the tech aspects demonstrating, doesn't go too far.
 Let's agree on the following definition.
-A financial plan is a concept that builds an accumulative profit based on coming in and going out cash flows.
+A financial plan is a concept that builds an cumulative profit based on coming in and going out cash flows.

 The system takes an income (that can be a monthly salary, paid dividends, etc.) and expenses (taxes, utility bills, expenses for food, etc.).
 Then, using that data, it calculates profit for each month during a year and accumulates to the total.
 It results in a table that's understandable for everyone.